-The sustainable production systems research framework is organized into the areas of production optimization, environmental effects, and social and economic aspects.
+The sustainable production systems research framework , which guided research under the Eighth, Ninth, and Tenth Work Plans, is organized into the areas of production optimization, environmental effects, and social and economic aspects.
 Each area is further subdivided into specific research themes, which are the thematic areas of research needed to remove constraints to the development of more sustainable aquaculture.
-The results framework for research areas as presented in the Continuation Plan 1996 is summarized in Table 1, and the results framework for research themes is provided in Tables 2 through 4.

 Research areas and their respective themes are listed here: